variotry/knockout-decorator/README.md

 You can easily access KnockoubObservableArray functions via intellisense by converting as below.

-    @vt.observableArray
+    @kd.observableArray
     public list = [ "data1", "data2", "data3" ] as IObservableArray<string>;

 (Define IObservableArray&lt;T&gt; as `type IObservableArray<T> = variotry.KnockoutDecorator.IObservableArray<T>;` )

 ### 3.Use pureComputed and computed

-Just attach "@vt.pureComputed" or "@vt.computed" to an accessor as below.
+Just attach "@kd.pureComputed" or "@kd.computed" to an accessor as below.

-    @vt.observable
+    @kd.observable
     public firstName = "Bob";

-    @vt.observable
+    @kd.observable
     public lastName = "Smith";

-    @vt.pureComputed
+    @kd.pureComputed
     public get fullName() { return this.firstName + " " + this.lastName; }

 This code similar to `public firstName  = ko.pureComputed( () => this.firstName + " " + this.lastName )`.